the-lean-crate/criner/criner/README.md

 ## TODO

+* [ ] Set 30s/10s timeouts for chunk awaits and head awaits (on top of total timeout set in reqwest).
+That should make it way more reliable
+* [ ] Make use of crates-io database easy and integrate with criner to allow using download counts and other meta-data, like release date
+  * [ ] Consider extracting the release date from git and upgrade `crates-index-diff` to support that.
 * [ ] See why RipGrep doesn't get any suggestions
 * [ ] Suggest 'top-level' globs like `/README.md` if we know the matched file is on the top-level.
 Otherwise the pattern `README.md` will actually match `*/README.md`.
-* [ ] Make use of crates-io database easy and integrate with criner to allow using download counts and other meta-data, like release date
-  * [ ] Consider extracting the release date from git and upgrade `crates-index-diff` to support that.
 * [ ] Only show potential savings if it is the most recent version
 * [ ] More reporting - right now the context gathering to see how much time is spent where is neglected.